The song of the day for Saturday; June 11, 2023, is “I Left My Heart In San Francisco.”

 About This Version

-Tony Bennett recorded “I Left My Heart In San Francisco” on January 23, 1962.
-It was first released as a single; later that year it would be the anchor of the album I Left My Heart In San Francisco.
-Marty Manning wrote the arrangement.
+Tony Bennett recorded “I Left My Heart In San Francisco” on January 23, 1962, with an arrangement by Marty Manning.
+It was originally released as a single — on the B-side of “Once Upon a Time.”
+Later that year, the album I Left My Heart In San Francisco was released, with the song as the first cut on side one of the LP.

 “I Left My Heart In San Francisco,” as well as the album I Left My Heart In San Francisco is available on Apple Music.